Welcome to today's edition of the Rush 24-7 podcast.

 In Albuquerque, not a word of that.

-Inspired her to want to find out what Christianity was all about.
+It was his mother, who didn't take him to church, inspired him to want to find out what Christianity was all about.

-So as for Reverend Wright, are these the precepts that Obama is referring to when talking about those who have guided him spiritually?
+So, as for Reverend Wright, are these the precepts that Obama is referring to when talking about those who have guided him spiritually?

 Barack knows what it means to be a black man living in a country and a culture that is controlled by rich white people.

-Hillary ain't never been called the nigger.
+Hillary ain't never been called a nigger.

 Bill did us just like he did Monica Lewinsky.

-He was riding dirty in white America, US of KKKA, black men turning on black men.
+He was riding dirty in white America, U.S. of KKKA, black men turning on black men.

 I am sick of Negroes who just do not get it.

-Not God bless America, God America that's in the Bible for killing innocent people.
+God damn America that's in the Bible for killing innocent people.

-And now we are indignant because the stuff we have done overseas is now brought right back into our own front yards!
+And now we are indignant because the stuff we have done overseas is now brought right back into our own front yards.

-America's nations coming home to now we got a big terror threat out there, and it's not that big a deal because we can absorb it.
+And now we got a big terror threat out there, and it's not that big a deal because we can absorb it.

 We can absorb it.

-Now here is this is Obama, the audio book version of the audacity of hope.
+Now, here is, this is Obama, the audiobook version of the audacity of hope.

 Senator Obama talking about a sermon by Reverend Wright.

-Reverend Wright explained.
+Painting depicts a harpist, Reverend Wright explained.

-A woman who at first glance appears to be sitting atop a great mountain until you take a closer look and see that the woman is bruised and blooded, dressed in tattered rags, the harp reduced to a single phrase string.
+Until you take a closer look and see that the woman is bruised and bloodied, dressed in tattered rags, the harp reduced to a single frayed string.

 It is this world, a world where cruise ships throw away more food in a day than most residents of Port-au-Prince see in a year, where white folks' greed runs a world in need, apartheid in one hemisphere, apathy in another hemisphere.